 Using Energy Game: Divide the class into three student teams.
 Select a member from one team to name one type of energy and the way s/he uses it.
 For example, Chris uses chemical energy from food to play kickball.
-Another student may use electricity from a nuclear power plant to listen to the radio; or use a light-sensitive photo-electric cell in a solar-powered calculator to convert sunlight directly into electricity to do her math homework; or use big, south-facing windows to heat a room; or use roof-top solar panels to heat swimming pool water.
+Another student may use electricity from a nuclear power plant to listen to music; or use a light-sensitive photo-electric cell in a solar-powered calculator to convert sunlight directly into electricity to do her math homework; or use big, south-facing windows to heat a room; or use roof-top solar panels to heat swimming pool water.
 Continue this process for each team, making sure to select a new team member for each round.
 For each new idea, award that team one point.
 If a student is unable to come up with a new idea, the team does not get a point.
 If many team members are passing, have them identify a way they use energy and let their teammates help them determine the energy source.
 Play as long as you want.

 Lesson Summary Assessment

 Make It Real Discussion: Solicit, integrate and summarize student responses on the concepts taught in this lesson.
-Ask questions related to the vocabulary words (What does energy conservation mean?), confront the students with some topic issues (Why is solar energy a nonrenewable energy?), or solicit their opinions (How you think that our country could change from using nonrenewable to renewable energy?).
+Ask questions related to the vocabulary words (What does energy conservation mean?), confront the students with some topic issues (Why is solar energy a nonrenewable energy?), or solicit their opinions (How do you think that our country could change from using nonrenewable to renewable energy?).

 Lesson Extension Activities

 Have the students calculate how much their family spends a year buying gasoline.
 A car's gas mileage (kpg or mpg) can usually be found in the owner's manual, by calling a dealer or looking on the Internet.
 Or, over the course of a few weeks, have students calculate a car's exact mileage by keeping track of the distance traveled and the gas purchased.